ghpv/dbcsql/package/files/README.md

 ## Contract

 **Contract** is used to describe the operation in its "design-by-contract" form.
-Here, the "design-by-contract" form is precisely defined as arguments, preconditions and postconditions of the operation.
+Here, the "design-by-contract" form is precisely defined as parameters, preconditions and postconditions of the operation.
 It is also required that if the operation is called and preconditions hold, the operation should perform some actions in order to satisfy the postconditions.

 These contracts can be defined during the analysis of some software system on the analysis-level models.